immunant/c2rust/c2rust-postprocess/README.md

 # LLM-based postprocessing of c2rust transpiler output

-This is currently a prototype effort to gauge the extent to which LLMs can accelerate the types of translation and migration that help move C code to Rust.
+This tool uses LLMs to accelerate the types of translation and migration that help move C code to Rust.
+Compared to a modern coding agent, the postprocessor is more limited in scope.
+It is intended as a lightweight cleanup pass that can be run immediately after c2rust transpile and c2rust refactor.

+This is a good step to run before a human or a heavyweight agentic workflow attempts to produce fully safe and idiomatic Rust; not a replacement for these efforts.

 # Prerequisites

 - Python 3.12 or later
 - `uv` in path
-- A valid `GEMINI_API_KEY` set
+- A valid `OPENAI_API_KEY`, `GEMINI_API_KEY`, or `OPENROUTER_API_KEY` in the environment
 - A transpiled codebase with `*.c_decls.json` for each `*.rs` you want to transfer comments to.
 - `../tools/split_rust/target/release/split_rust`
 - `../tools/merge_rust/target/release/merge_rust`